solflo/loveletter-highlighter/README.md

 ## color customization

-`syntaxes/loveletter.tmLanguage.json` lists the scopes (you can also use the command palette > "developer: inspect editor tokens and scopes" for this), which you can change the colors of in your `settings.json`. know that if it doesn't work with the _user_ settings, you'll need to change these in the _workspace_ settings, because visual studio sucks ASS. just search `@id:editor.tokenColorCustomizations` on the settings search bar and look at both.
+`syntaxes/loveletter.tmLanguage.json` lists the scopes (you can also use the command palette > "developer: inspect editor tokens and scopes" for this), which you can change the colors of in your `settings.json`. know that if it doesn't work with the _user_ settings, you'll need to change these in the _workspace_ settings, because visual studio sucks ASS and can only use textmate rules in one place at a time. just search `@id:editor.tokenColorCustomizations` on the settings search bar and look at both.

 you'll add these under `editor.tokenColorCustomizations`, and then `textMateRules`, prefaced by `source.txt.loveletter keyword`: